jackalope-code/kill-twitter-doge/README.md

 ## Compatibility
 - Tested on Google Chrome for now.
 This may work fine on Firefox without modification but I haven't bundled or tested for it yet.
-- Requires Developer Mode to be enabled.
-This extension is not available on the Chrome Web Store
+- Requires developer mode to be enabled from the extensions page (instructions on installation section).
+This extension is NOT available on the Chrome Web Store at this time.

-## Security and permissions
+## Security and data usage
-- Accesses data only from the Twitter site.
-Data accessed is minimal and only used to monitor page changes and replace content.
-No data is sent to external servers.
+- Accesses data only from the Twitter site. **Data accessed is minimal and only used to monitor page changes and replace content.
+No user data is saved or sent to external servers.** Developers can audit to ensure this themselves as outlined in the following section.
-- Source code is available in the src folder.
-You can review the contents of the src folder and install the extension from the src folder.
-If you are familiar with Javascript you should be able to review the extension code to determine whether or not you trust it.
-- This extension does rely on the minified jQuery to parse HTML.
+- (Developers) This extension does rely on the minified jQuery to parse HTML.
 This extension uses jquery-3.6.4.slim.min.js.
 It is not bundled from here for the sake of a "no trust" installation approach.
 It is more secure to download the library from a trusted source instead of relying on me bundling the library without modifications.
-Downloading the library is as simple as downloading a file and I provide official links below.
+Official download links are provided below.

+## (Developers) Optionally self audit the code
+If you are comfortable with Javascript and wish to briefly audit the code for security, you should review the contents of kill-doge.js.
+Note that minimal jQuery is used and no data is sent to other servers.
+Only one flag is set to local storage, which is crucial to prevent the extension from running in an infinite loop and crashing the browser.
+If you are familiar with Chrome Extensions, the kill-doge.js file executes as a content script with the "tabs" permission and only on the Twitter site.
+This can be verified from the manifest.json file.

 ## Safe installation instructions
 **Download jQuery library file and use Chrome Developer Mode to install an extension that is not on the Chrome Web Store**
-- Download the src directory to some temporary directory on your pc
+1. Download the src directory to some temporary directory on your pc.
-- Download jquery-3.6.4.slim.min.js and save it in the src directory with kill-doge.js and manifest.json
+2. Download jquery-3.6.4.slim.min.js and save it in the src directory with kill-doge.js and manifest.json
   - [Official jQuery download page](https://jquery.com/download/)
   - [Direct link to the required jquery-3.6.4.slim.min.js library file](https://code.jquery.com/jquery-3.6.4.slim.min.js) (Right-click, click Save as, save into src folder)
   - IMPPORTANT: If you save the wrong version to the src folder the extension will fail with errors.